louismeunier/college-emails/README.md

-# my college emails
+# college-emails

-A set of scripts that programmatically analyze the emails I have received from colleges in the past year.
+Colleges love to send email advertisements, so much so that it becomes inbox clutter.
+This project serves to analyze this spam, and look at some interesting trends in the emails I've received in the past year regarding college.

 ## [`/scripts`](/scripts): a number of Node JS scripts to parse emails and get college data.